-Tutor is a docker-based Open edX distribution, both for production and local development.
-The goal of Tutor is to make it easy to deploy, customize, upgrade and scale Open edX.
-Tutor is easy to use, fast, full of cool features, and it is already used by dozens of Open edX platforms in the world.
+Tutor is the official Docker-based Open edX distribution, both for production and local development.
+The goal of Tutor is to make it easy to deploy, customise, upgrade and scale Open edX.
+Tutor is reliable, fast, extensible, and it is already used to deploy hundreds of Open edX platforms around the world.

 Yes :) This is what happens when you run